CodersSquad/dc-labs/challenges/first-partial/remote-sa.md

 # Error handling example
 $ curl http://localhost:8000/vertices=(-3,1)(2,3)
-Welcome to the Remote Shades Analyzer
+Welcome to the Remote Shapes Analyzer
 - Your figure has      : [2] vertices
-ERROR - Your shade is not compliying with the minimum number of vertices.
+ERROR - Your shape is not compliying with the minimum number of vertices.
 ```